 Moving into SFA

 Once you have been notified of your Service Family Accommodation (SFA) allocation, you will need to make the necessary arrangements to move yourself, your family and your furniture into your new home.
-You can find a useful guide on how to make this as stress-free as possible in the 'Your guide to living in Service Family Accommodation' on the CarillionAmey website.
+You can find a useful guide on how to make this as stress-free as possible in the Moving in step-by-step guide on the CarillionAmey website.

 On arrival at your new SFA, you should expect to find your accommodation to be of a certain standard of repair and cleanliness.
 CarillionAmey, hold the contract to maintain and repair SFAs in the UK.
 They will endeavour to bring your new home up to the Move-in standard before you move in.
 Details on move in standards including a checklist can be found in the Move in standards section on the CarillionAmey website.

 As the occupant it is your responsibility to register your dissatisfaction with the asset condition of your new SFA with CarillionAmey's Accommodation Officer on Move-in day or within a 14-day period immediately following your Move-in date.